Overview

 quarter, which includes cash and accrued interest, unless otherwise directed, and is based on trade

 date data provided by the client’s custodian.
-Depending on the terms of the Investment Management
+Depending on the terms of the IMA or Subadvisory

-account upon the custodian’s receipt of statement or invoice, or Belle Haven will invoice the client or
+custodian’s receipt of statement or invoice, or Belle Haven will invoice the client or the client’s

 Management fees not calculated by Belle Haven for providing investment advisory services through